MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 [Example_Add_Interface_Section.AddReg]
 HKR,,ExampleValue,,%13%\ExampleFile.dll
 ```
-Please Note: The above examples use an empty flags value, which results in a REG_SZ registry value.
-This will result in the %13% being turned into a fully qualified user mode file path.
+The above examples use an empty flags value, which results in a REG_SZ registry value.
+This will result in the **%13%** being turned into a fully qualified user mode file path.
 In many cases, it is preferable to have the path be relative to an environment variable.
-If a flags value of 0x20000 is used, the registry value is of type REG_EXPAND_SZ and the %13% converts to a path with appropriate environment variables to abstract the location of the path.
-When retrieving this registry value, call ExpandEnvironmentStrings to resolve the environment variables in the path.
+If a flags value of **0x20000** is used, the registry value is of type REG_EXPAND_SZ and the **%13%** converts to a path with appropriate environment variables to abstract the location of the path.
+When retrieving this registry value, call [ExpandEnvironmentStrings](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724265(v=vs.85).aspx) to resolve the environment variables in the path.

 If the value needs to be read by a kernel mode component, the value should be a REG_SZ value.
-When the kernel mode component reads that value, it should prepend `\??\` before passing it to APIs such as ZwOpenFile.
+When the kernel mode component reads that value, it should prepend `\??\` before passing it to APIs such as [ZwOpenFile](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/nf-wdm-zwopenfile).

-To access this setting when it is device state, user mode code can use **CM_Get_Device_ID_List_Size** and **CM_Get_Device_ID_List** to get a list of devices, filtered as necessary.
+To access this setting when it is device state, User Mode code can use [**CM_Get_Device_ID_List_Size**](](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_id_list_sizea) and [**CM_Get_Device_ID_List**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_id_lista) to get a list of devices, filtered as necessary.
 That list of devices might contain multiple devices, so search for the appropriate device before reading state from the device.
-For example, call CM_Get_DevNode_Property to retrieve properties on the device when looking for a device matching specific criteria.
+For example, call [CM_Get_DevNode_Property](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_devnode_propertyw) to retrieve properties on the device when looking for a device matching specific criteria.

-Once the correct device is found, call **CM_Open_DevNode_Key** to get a handle to the registry location where the device state was stored.
-Kernel mode code should retrieve a PDO (physical device object) and call [**IoOpenDeviceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceregistrykey).
+Once the correct device is found, call [**CM_Open_DevNode_Key**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_open_devnode_key) to get a handle to the registry location where the device state was stored.
+Kernel Mode code should retrieve a PDO (physical device object) and call [**IoOpenDeviceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceregistrykey).

-To access this setting when it is device interface state, user mode code can call **CM_Get_Device_Interface_List_Size** and **CM_Get_Device_Interface_List**.
+To access this setting when it is device interface state, User Mode code can call [**CM_Get_Device_Interface_List_Size**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_interface_list_sizea) and [**CM_Get_Device_Interface_List**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_interface_lista).

-Additionally CM_Register_Notification can be used to be notified of arrivals and removals of device interfaces so the code gets notified when the interface is enabled and then can retrieve the state.
+Additionally [**CM_Register_Notification**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_register_notification) can be used to be notified of arrivals and removals of device interfaces so the code gets notified when the interface is enabled and then can retrieve the state.

-Once the correct device interface is found, call **CM_Open_Device_Interface_Key**.
+Once the correct device interface is found, call [**CM_Open_Device_Interface_Key**](https://msdn.microsoft.com/en-us/library/windows/hardware/hh780223(v=vs.85).aspx).

-Kernel mode code will need to get a symbolic link name for the device interface to get state from.
-This can be done through IoRegisterPlugPlayNotification to register for device interface notifications on the device interface class of the device interface the state was set on or through IoGetDeviceInterfaces to get a list of current device interfaces on the system.
+Kernel Mode code will need to get a symbolic link name for the device interface to get state from.
+This can be done through [**IoRegisterPlugPlayNotification**](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioregisterplugplaynotification) to register for device interface notifications on the device interface class of the device interface the state was set on.
+The other option is to use [**IoGetDeviceInterfaces**](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdeviceinterfaces) to get a list of current device interfaces on the system.

 Once the appropriate symbolic link name is found, call [**IoOpenDeviceInterfaceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceinterfaceregistrykey) to retrieve a handle to the registry location where the device interface state was stored.

 > [!NOTE]
-> Please Use the CM_GETIDLIST_FILTER_PRESENT flag to CM_Get_Device_ID_List_Size and CM_Get_Device_ID_List or the CM_GET_DEVICE_INTERFACE_LIST_PRESENT flag to CM_Get_Device_Interface_List_Size and CM_Get_Device_Interface_List.
+> Please Use the **CM_GETIDLIST_FILTER_PRESENT** flag to [CM_Get_Device_ID_List_Size](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_id_list_sizea) and [**CM_Get_Device_ID_List**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_id_lista) or the **CM_GET_DEVICE_INTERFACE_LIST_PRESENT** flag to [**CM_Get_Device_Interface_List_Size**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_interface_list_sizew) and [**CM_Get_Device_Interface_List**](https://docs.microsoft.com/en-us/windows/desktop/api/cfgmgr32/nf-cfgmgr32-cm_get_device_interface_lista).
 This ensures that  hardware is present and ready for communication.

 ## Summary